Banking in Turkey: Ottoman period

 The so-called money-changers and Galata bankers were the first to engage in banking activities in the early 1800s.
 All quasi-banking activities were carried out by money-changers during this era, and the Galata bankers were largely ethnic minorities in Istanbul.
 Following the Crimean War, the Ottoman Empire's financial condition deteriorated, necessitating external financial assistance.
 During this time, officials from a number of foreign banks traveled to Istanbul with the intention of giving high-interest financing to the Empire.
 In exchange for their loans to the state, several Galata Bankers were granted powers to form banks during the Ottoman Empire's last decades.
 These bankers built the Ottoman Empire's first banks and expanded their economic dominance significantly.
 With their loan to the Ottoman Empire, bankers Jacques Alléon and Teodor Baltazzi were granted the privilege of creating a bank in 1847, forming the Bank-ı Dersaadet, the Ottoman Empire's first bank.
 Mayer Amschel Rothschild, a French banker, was also banker who got permission from the Ottoman Empire to open another bank.
 The Ottoman Bank (Bank-ı Osmani) was founded in 1856 and operated as the Central Bank until the 1930s, with its headquarters in London.

 In 1863, a French stakeholder was added, and the bank continued to operate as a central, commercial, and investment bank under the name The Ottoman Imperial Bank (Bank-ı Şahane-i Osmani).
 The bank is considered as the first modern bank in the Ottoman Empire.
 The bank was granted powers to print money.

 In 1920, İş Bank was founded with funds transported to Ankara by Muslim Indians who wished to help the Turkish government in their war with the Greeks. İş Bank, as the representative of capital in Ankara, competed with the Ottoman Bank and prevailed, becoming the moderator of the country's new financial system.
 After the Ottoman Bank, several banks owned by foreigners, opened over time.
-Due to the fact that both İş Bank and the Ottoman Bank were created with foreign money, they mostly lent to foreign traders.
+Because both İş Bank and the Ottoman Bank were created with foreign money, they mostly lent to foreign traders.
 As a result, residents turned to moneychangers or the state office, which held the assets of widows and orphans.

 The first Security Fund was established in 1863 in Ruse (in modern-day Bulgaria) with Ottoman capital thanks to Midhat Pasha.
 A second fund was established five years later in Constantinople.
 The public was in charge of the finances, which were under the government's jurisdiction.
 The Security Fund was established to gather public property, and people who asked for loans were granted money in pawns or with guarantors.
 In 1907, Security Funds were handed to the jurisdiction of Ziraat Bank.